a builder's codex

 Track reviews by source.
 G2 reviews, support forums, and field rep reports all have different credibility and utility.
 Keep them separate.

 Secondary research amplifies primary.
 Job postings reveal capabilities competitors are building in the next 12 to 18 months.
 A cluster of three data-engineering hires signals a BI play before any announcement.
-BuiltWith and Wappalyzer expose the tech stack if you are doing displacement sales.
+BuiltWith and Wappalyzer (tech-stack detection tools) show which products a prospect currently runs, useful if you are selling against an incumbent.
 Analyst reports give you the category language they are adopting.

 Stop when you have one concrete answer per dimension in your differentiation matrix.
 Research has a diminishing-returns cliff.
 Hit it early and move to analysis.
 Partial intel shared fast is more useful than complete intel shared late.